Mercy Corps Nigeria Recruitment 2023(5 Positions)

 Diversity, Equity & Inclusion:

-- Achieving our mission begins with how we build our team and work together.
-Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we can better leverage the collective power of our teams and solve the world’s most complex challenges.
+• Achieving our mission begins with how we build our team and work together.
+Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we are better able to leverage the collective power of our teams and solve the world’s most complex challenges.

 Equal Employment Opportunity:

-- Mercy Corps is an equal-opportunity employer that does not tolerate discrimination.
+• Mercy Corps is an equal opportunity employer that does not tolerate discrimination on any basis.
 We actively seek out diverse backgrounds, perspectives, and skills so that we can be collectively stronger and have a sustained global impact.

 Safeguarding & Ethics: